Modern Slavery Statement

 In addition to the above policies, the Company has dedicated functions and processes which ensure that William Grant & Sons is not working with business partners or individuals who do not share the Company’s values.
 These include:

-- Membership of the Supplier Ethical Data Exchange (Sedex) which enables the Company to assess the ethical risks in its supply chain.
+• Full Membership and participation in the Supplier Ethical Data Exchange (Sedex) which enables the Company to assess the ethical risks in its supply chain, including the controls suppliers have in place to prevent modern slavery.

 Staff training

 William Grant & Sons has mandatory e-learning training for all employees on its Code of Ethics.
-The training enforces the importance of conducting business with integrity and requires employees to comply with key policies, such as the Anti Bribery and Corruption Policy, the Ethical Sourcing Policy and the Know Your Business Partner Policy.
-All employees are assessed as part of this programme and asked to sign an annual declaration of compliance, confirming that they have complied with the Company’s Code of Ethics.
+The training enforces the importance of conducting business with integrity and requires employees to comply with key policies, such as the Anti Bribery and Corruption Policy and the Ethical Sourcing Policy.
+All employees are assessed as part of this programme and asked to sign an annual declaration of compliance, confirming that they have complied with the Company’s policies and Code of Ethics.

 Assessing the risk and recent developments

 The Company recognises that there is a risk of modern slavery in its supply chain given the industry and jurisdictions in which it operates.
 The Company is committed to mitigating this risk.
-Since the publication of its last statement on modern slavery, the Company has developed its Supplier Code of Conduct and Employee Code of Ethics to further ensure that business is conducted with integrity.
-The Company has also established a Modern Slavery Working Group to review and evaluate the effectiveness of the actions it is taking.
+Since the publication of its last statement on modern slavery, the Company has developed its Supplier Code of Conduct, which includes requiring direct suppliers to conduct due diligence on modern slavery risks within their supply chain and is finalising a Global Modern Slavery Policy.
+It has also published a Global Child Remediation Policy, which outlines steps the Company will take if it detects Child Labour in its operations or supply chain.

 REPORTING